Engineering

 Why it matters

-The SIP angle is the serious part.
-Turning off core integrity for aesthetics normalizes dangerous habits; a compromise that keeps security features on and limits scope to user-launched third-party code is easier to reason about—though any injection still carries support and stability caveats.
+A compromise that keeps SIP on and limits scope to user-launched third-party code is easier to reason about than SIP-off library surgery—but any injection still carries support, stability, and signing-policy caveats.

 Key details at a glance